As a disabled person, accessibility is an issue very close to my heart. I'm passionate about creating tours which are accessible to all.

 - Use a portable voice amplifier

-If you are thinking of booking a walking tour and you or someone in your group has a disability, please get in contact so I can tailor make the tour to accommodate your individual requirements, as most tours can be easily adapted.
+If you are thinking of booking a walking tour and you or someone in your group has a disability, please get in contact so I can tailor make the tour that meets your access needs.